foundersmu/smuprd/README.md

 # Precise.
 Rapid.
 Discreet.

-This repository hosts a public-facing landing page intended for controlled external visibility.
+Welcome to the official SMU website.
+This repository hosts our public-facing landing page intended for controlled external visibility.
 The site is delivered via **GitHub Pages** and consists solely of static content.

-The design prioritizes **minimal digital signature, reduced attack surface, and privacy-by-default** principles.
+The design prioritizes minimal digital signature, reduced attack surface, and privacy-by-default principles.

 ## Architecture